delvtech/hyperdrive-infra/README.md

 - `--all` : Fund accounts and enable all components: anvil, data, postgres, bots, frontend, and ports.
 - `--competition`: Fund accounts and enable anvil, bots and ports.
 Use this for a trading competition deployment.
 - `--develop` : Fund accounts and enable anvil, data, postgres, bots and ports.
 Suitable for local development work.
-- `--ec2` : Fund accounts and enable anvil, data, and ports.
-Need configuration to external postgres.

 You can also change the tags in `env/env.images` to modify which docker image you build from.